online-ml/river/README.md

 <br/>

 `creme` is a library for online machine learning, also known as in**creme**ntal learning.
 Online learning is a machine learning regime where a model learns one observation at a time.
 This is in contrast to batch learning where all the data is processed in one go.
 Incremental learning is desirable when the data is too big to fit in memory, or simply when you want to handle data in a streaming fashion.
 In addition to many online machine learning algorithms, `creme` provides utilities for extracting features from a stream of data.
-The API is heavily inspired from that of [scikit-learn](https://scikit-learn.org/stable/), meaning that users who are familiar with it will feel comfortable.
+The API is heavily inspired from that of [scikit-learn](https://scikit-learn.org/stable/), meaning that users who are familiar with it should feel comfortable.

 ## Useful links